 U.S. Stocks May Move Back To The Downside In Early Trading

-Lingering concerns about the outlook for monetary policy may contribute to initial weakness as the Federal Reserve's two-day meeting gets underway.
+Lingering concerns about the outlook for monetary policy may weigh on Wall Street, as the Federal Reserve has indicated it plans to begin raising interest rates as soon as its next meeting in mid-March.

-The Fed is likely to leave interest rates unchanged when announcing its decision on Wednesday, although the accompanying statement could hint at the first rate hike as early as the next meeting in mid-March.

-CME Group's FedWatch Tool is currently indicating an 84.8 percent chance that the Fed will raise interest rates by a quarter point in March.
+CME Group's FedWatch tool currently points to an 80.8 percent chance the Fed will raise rates by 25 basis points in March and a 19.2 percent chance of a 50 basis point rate hike.

-A drop by shares of Johnson & Johnson (JNJ) may also weigh on the Dow in early trading, with the healthcare giant moving lower in pre-market trading after reporting fourth quarter earnings that beat estimates but weaker than expected sales.

-Shares of General Electric (GE) are also seeing considerable pre-market weakness after the conglomerate reported mixed fourth quarter results.

-On the other hand, shares of IBM Corp.
-(IBM) may move to the upside after the tech giant reported fourth quarter results that beat analyst estimates on both the top and bottom lines.
+Overall trading activity may be somewhat subdued, however, as traders look ahead to the Labor Department's closely watched monthly jobs report on Friday.

+Economists currently expect employment to increase by 155,000 jobs in January after rising by 199,000 jobs in December.
+The unemployment rate is expected to hold at 3.9 percent.

+Reports on manufacturing and service sector may also attract attention in the coming days along with preliminary data on labor productivity and costs in the fourth quarter.

+Earnings news is also likely to be in the spotlight this week, with Exxon Mobil (XOM), UPS (UPS), Alphabet (GOOGL), General Motors (GM), Amazon (AMZN), Ford (F) and Meta Platforms (FB) among a slew of companies due to report their quarterly results.

-Not long after the start of trading, the Conference Board is due to release its report on consumer confidence in the month of January.
-The consumer confidence index is expected to drop to 111.9 in January from 115.8 in December.
+Just after the start of trading, MNI Indicators is scheduled to release its report on Chicago-area business activity in the month of January.

+The Chicago business barometer is expected to edge down to 62.5 in January from 63.1 in December, although a reading above 50 would still indicate growth.

-Stocks showed a substantial turnaround over the course of the trading session on Monday, recovering strongly after another sell-off.
-The major averages all bounced well off their lows of the session and into positive territory.
+Continuing the rollercoaster ride seen throughout the week, stocks showed a significant turnaround over the course of the trading session on Friday.
+The major averages came under pressure to start the day but rebounded strongly to end the day sharply higher.

-The Dow was down more than 1,000 points at its worst levels but ended the day up by 99.13 points or 0.3 percent at 34,364.50.
-The blue chip index rebounded after hitting its lowest intraday level in over nine months.
+With the rally on the day, the major averages managed to close higher for the extremely volatile week.
+For the week, the Dow advanced by 1.3 percent, the S&P 500 climbed by 0.8 percent and the Nasdaq inched up less than 0.1 percent.

-In overseas trading, stock markets across the Asia-Pacific region moved sharply lower during trading on Tuesday.
-Japan's Nikkei 225 Index tumbled by 1.7 percent, while China's Shanghai Composite Index plunged by 2.6 percent.
+In overseas trading, stock markets across the Asia-Pacific region moved mostly higher on Monday, with the Chinese and South Korean markets closed for the Lunar New Year holiday.
+Japan's Nikkei 225 Index and Hong Kong's Hang Seng Index both jumped by 1.1 percent.

-Meanwhile, the major European markets have rebounded following recent weakness.
-While the German DAX Index has risen by 0.4 percent, the U.K.'s FTSE 100 Index and the French CAC 40 Index are both up by 0.8 percent.
+Meanwhile, the major European markets are turning in a mixed performance on the day.
+While the French CAC 40 Index has edged down by 0.1 percent, the U.K.'s FTSE 100 Index is up by 0.1 percent and the German DAX Index is up by 0.5 percent.

-On the currency front, the U.S. dollar is trading at 113.94 yen compared to the 113.95 yen it fetched at the close of New York trading on Monday.
-Against the euro, the dollar is valued at $1.1276 compared to yesterday's $1.1326.
+On the currency front, the U.S. dollar is trading at 115.43 yen versus the 115.26 yen it fetched at the close of New York trading on Friday.
+Against the euro, the dollar is trading at $1.1171 compared to last Friday's $1.1151.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!